Igalia/wpewebkit.org/about/index.md

 ### Why Choose WPE?

-WPE WebKit is widely adopted by many industries, including digital signage, professional audio, home appliances, set-top-boxes, automotive, and inflight infotainment.
-Countless devices deployed around the globe are already using WPE WebKit as their web runtime platform, and use is growing rapidly.
+WPE WebKit is widely adopted by many industries, including digital signage, professional audio, home appliances, set-top-boxes, automotive, and in-flight infotainment.
+Countless devices deployed around the globe are already using WPE WebKit as their web runtime platform, and usage is growing rapidly.
 [Read more about why you should choose WPE](/about/a-good-choice.html).

 <img src="/assets/img/WhyChooseWPE-ExploreLand.png" alt="">